AnudeshSaini/Nestle-Dashboard/README.md

  -Which product we earn less profit

- -which product we have to work on it so that customers will buy that product.
+ -Which product we have to work on it so that customers will buy that product.